 How To Choose the Right Skirting Board Size

-This is a question which I'm regularly asked, but which does not have a ‘one size fits all’ answer. skirting board can come in almost any dimension you want, but whilst there is a variety in dimensions the choice often comes down to whether you want a regular moulding or large mouldings on your skirting.
+This is a question we are regularly asked which does not have a ‘one size fits all’ answer.
+Skirting board can come in almost any size, but whilst there are a variety of dimensions; to make it simpler, the choice often comes down to whether you want a regular or large moulding, based on how those mouldings will work with your space.

 Depending on your own aesthetics, each unique property may lend itself more comfortably to a different size and moulding.
 This also has to be balanced against what you want to achieve with your interior.

-The starting point to deciding which height will suit your interior ambitions is to ask yourself a couple of questions:
+The starting point to deciding which skirting board height will suit your interior design ambitions is to ask yourself a few questions:

-1. What period does my property belong to?
+- What period does my property belong to ?

-3. What aesthetic am I trying to achieve in terms of colour and style?
+- What aesthetic am I trying to achieve in terms of colour and style ?

 The age and style of your property is probably the most influential factor in deciding skirting height.